Free VIN Decoder

 Step Two: Compute Weighted Products

-The next step is to multiple each transliterated VIN character by a weighted factor.
+The next step is to multiply each transliterated VIN character by a weighted factor.
 The table below shows the weight factor for each position.

 Step Three: Compute Sum of Weighted Products